-One of the first things to recognize is that mosquito control is a year-round public health profession activity and its branch of science is Culicidae Entomology.
+One of the first things to recognize is that mosquito control is a year-round public health profession and its branch of science is Culicidae Entomology.
 Mankind’s battle with the mosquito has existed for centuries.
 This persistent insect caused the first building of the Panama Canal to fail, when thousands were infected by mosquito-borne yellow fever.
-Millions more have died in other parts of the world from malaria and dengue-virus.
+Millions more have died in other parts of the world from West Nile virus, malaria and dengue-virus.
 In the U.S., mosquitoes have infected many people with encephalitis, causing death or permanent disability.
 Mosquito-borne diseases cause more than a million deaths each year around the world.

 Closer to home, everyone has had the experience of being driven indoors or retreating from a picnic in the park because the mosquitoes decided it was time to feast.
 Clearly put, mosquitoes continue to be a major health and nuisance/comfort problem.